Dogerbadger/Monke/README.md

 Monke
 This has not been tested on any other computers.
 It uses PYAutoGUI and pixels.
 Incorrect screen sixe, and it will not work
+Have not installed pytesserract?
+Will not work
+File paths are not corrected.
+Will not work

 The algorithm is simple:
 It starts a game, based on input form main.py